DigitalExtinction/Game/CONTRIBUTING.md

 * SystemSet enum names end with `Set` (for example `CameraSet`).
 Event struct names end with `Event` (for example `DoubleClickEvent`).

+* Place Bevy plugins in the same module as their respective events, resources, other structs and systems.
+If a plugin is large, split it into multiple smaller plugins instead of dividing it across several modules.

+* Decouple individual Bevy plugins as much as possible and limit assumptions about the precise functioning of other plugins.
+Ensure that the implementation is resilient to subtle changes in the rest of the codebase.

+  For instance, when processing events originating from another plugin, avoid making assumptions about their timing or the absence of duplicate or accumulated events.

+### Non Rust Text Files

+* Maximum line width of Markdown files is 79 characters.

 ### Crate Structure